teemukin65/tarinapeli_s/doc/GameStoryDescription.markdown

 ## Game initiation

-1st player starts the game by giving list of e-mail addresses (in the playing order) of the other players and perhaps a title and description of the game for other players's invitation messages.
+1st player (GameInitiator) starts the game by giving list of e-mail addresses (in the playing order) of the other players and perhaps a title and description of the game for other players's invitation messages.
 1st player also defines game ending criteria, which could be:
    - number of turns of the each player for a story